lwb4/tadpole/README.md

 1. Clone this repo recursively (has to be recursive to get all the git submodules)
 2. Create your game and put it in the `assets` directory
-3. Use the provided `toolchain.sh` script to build for Mac, iOS, Android, and Emscripten
+3. Use the provided `make.sh` script to build for Mac, iOS, Android, and Emscripten 3a.
+On Windows, you need to mount this repository to the Y: drive and run `make.bat` from the root folder of that drive.
 4. Open up the generated project files, found under the `xplat` directory

-Tadpole Engine itself is fairly lean but has to pull in a huge number of dependencies to be able to compile on so many different architectures.
-As of this writing it is 2GB and counting all together.
+Tadpole Engine itself is fairly lean but has to pull in a few dependencies to be able to compile on so many different architectures.
+The size may or may not be a problem, depending on the speed of your network connection.
 I don't plan to add any more dependencies but I make no guarantees.
 If you prefer, you can clone this repository regularly (not recursive) and then manually pull the submodules that you need.
 Proceed down that path at your own risk.

 There is already a sample game in the assets directory that you can modify for your needs, or throw out entirely and build your own.
 The only requirement is that the assets folder contains only the folders `fonts`, `images`, `scripts`, and `sounds`, and that the `scripts` file contains a `main.lua` file which will be the entrypoint for your game.
 Inside of those folders you can create pretty much whatever you want.
-The `assets` folder is the working directory for your program, so you would load images with the path `images/character.png` or whatever.
+The `assets` folder is the working directory for your program, so you would load images with the path `images/character.png`, et cetera.

 See the Documentation section below for a list of functions that the framework supports and what they do.